Nikon D2H and D2Hs

 The Nikon D2H (and slightly newer D2HS) was Nikon's top professional DSLR from 2003 to the introduction of the far superior Nikon D3 in 2007.

-Today in 2013, the D2H and D2Hs are still superb professional DSLRs much better suited to sports an action photo photography than any of Nikon's much slower current consumer cameras like today's D600, D800, D7100 and etc.
+Today in 2014, the D2H and D2Hs are still superb professional DSLRs much better suited to sports and action photography than any of Nikon's much slower current consumer cameras like today's D600, D800, D7100 and etc.

 For only about $250 used, one of these D2H or D2HS are a much better idea than any of the newer and more expensive consumer DSLRs for sports and action shooting.